aws/sagemaker-python-sdk/doc/overview.rst

 as-is or first fine-tune them on a custom dataset and then deploy to a SageMaker endpoint for inference.

-Python SDK built-in algorithms allow customers access pre-trained models using model ids and model versions.
+SageMaker SDK built-in algorithms allow customers access pre-trained models using model ids and model versions.
 The ‘pre-trained model’ table below provides list of models with information useful in selecting the correct model id and corresponding parameters.
 These models are also available through the `JumpStart UI in SageMaker Studio <https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html>`__.